roccomuso/rpi-fan/README.md

 (General console.log and error messages are respectively in <code>/tmp/fan_output</code> and <code>/tmp/fan_error</code> - Update: /tmp/fan_output can now be seen on the web server page.)

+You can also better use a process manager (like PM2):

+    sudo pm2 start index.js --name="rpi-fan"

 #### Author @ Rocco Musolino - hackerstribe.com